richu101/VScode-AVR-programmer/Linux_RPI/DOC.md

 - **Make some edit in the make file**

 ```
-Make file compiles the c code and convert it into hex file.
+Make file is the file that  compiles the c code and convert it into hex file.
 Then upload the hex file to the AVR Microcontroller using AVRDUDE
 ```

 ## **Makefile edit**